perfectly-preserved-pie/automateordie.io---old/_posts/2022-11-25-wheretolivedotla.md

 ```

 ## Challenges
-I've been eternally frustrated by two major things and a third one that just popped up today (11/25):
+I've been eternally frustrated by these first two challenges and saddened by the third one:
 1. Slow rendering of markers due to poor Pandas operations
 2. The map looks like shit on mobile
 3. And now, [the announcement](https://www.reddit.com/r/LARentals/comments/z48xdj/no_rentals_list_going_forward_11252022/) from my one and only data source that the weekly spreadsheets are no more